nadvornix/fold-and-cut/README.md

 fold-and-cut
 ============

-Implementation of fold and cut algorithm
+Implementation of fold and cut algorithm.